dylanasoh/stat433/hw2/hw2.md

 1. There are 8255 flights with a missing dep\_time.
-The arrival time, departure delay, arrival delay, tail number, arrival delay, and air\_time are also missing.These rows could represent cancelled flights.
+The arrival time, departure delay, arrival delay, tail number, arrival delay, and air\_time are also missing.
+These rows could represent cancelled flights.

 2.